carpentries-incubator/julia-novice/_episodes/06-control-flow.md

 ## Loops

 Now Melissa knows how to shoot the virtual trebuchet and get the distance of the projectile, but in order to aim she needs to take a lot of trial shots in a row.
 She wants her trebuchet to only shoot a hundred meters.

 She could execute the function several times on the REPL with different parameters, but that gets tiresome quickly.
 A better way to do this is to use loops.

 But first Melissa needs a way to improve her parameters.

 > ## Digression: Gradients
 >
-> The `shoot_distance` function takes three input parameters and returns one value (the distance).
+> The `shoot_distance` function takes three input parameters and returns one
+> value (the distance).
-> Whenever we change one of the input parameters, we will get a different distance.
+> Whenever we change one of the input parameters, we will get a different
+> distance.
 >
-> The [_gradient_](https://en.wikipedia.org/wiki/Gradient) of a function gives the direction in which the return value will change by the largest amount.
+> The [_gradient_][grad] of a function gives the direction in which the return
+> value will change by the largest amount.
 >
-> Since the `shoot_distance` function has three input parameters, the gradient of `shoot_distance` will return a 3-element `Array`:
+> Since the `shoot_distance` function has three input parameters, the gradient
+> of `shoot_distance` will return a 3-element `Array`:
 > one direction for each input parameter.
 >
-> Thanks to [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) and the Julia package `ForwardDiff.jl` gradients can be calculated easily.
+> Thanks to [automatic differentiation][autodiff] and the Julia package
+> `ForwardDiff.jl` gradients can be calculated easily.
-{: .quotation}
+{: .callout}

 Melissa uses the `gradient` function of `ForwardDiff.jl` to get the direction in which she needs to change the parameters to make the largest difference.

 > ## Do you remember?
 >
-> What does Melissa need to write into the REPL to install the package `ForwardDiff`?
+> What does Melissa need to write into the REPL to install the package
+> `ForwardDiff`?
 >
 > 1. `] install ForwardDiff`
 > 2. `add ForwardDiff`